389ds/389ds.github.io/docs/389ds/howto/howto-upgrade-to-new-dn-format.md

     entryid: 19
     parentid: 14

-yum upgrade / rpm -U calls setup-ds.pl utility with '-u' option, from which upgradednformat utility is invoked.
+yum upgrade calls setup-ds.pl utility with '-u' option, from which upgradednformat utility is invoked.

     [spec file snippet]
     -- do the upgrade